Luca movie review: Pixar's sun-drenched Mediterranean daydream beautifully bottles summer

 It's been a rough year and a half.
-The last thing anybody needs is a new Pixar movie.
-Yes, they're heartwarming fables, but they also come with a devastating emotional punch.
-Another moment like the beginning of Up or the end of Toy Story 3 might just finish us all off.
+So you might be excited about Luca streaming today on Disney Plus, but think about it: the last thing anybody needs right now is a new Pixar movie.
+Yes, they're heartwarming fables, but another devastating emotional punch like the opening scenes of Up or the climax of Toy Story 3 might just finish us all off.

-Fortunately, Pixar's new flick Luca, out on Disney Plus this Friday, June 18, is one of the studio's gentler outings.
+Fortunately, Pixar's buoyant new flick is one of the studio's gentler outings.
 It's a breezy tale of a mythical sea creature exploring the sun-dappled loveliness of the Mediterranean coastline, gifting us with a heady reminder of summers past.
 Luca is an ode to childhood friendships that also offers a potential glimpse of post-COVID freedom to once again venture out on carefree sun-drenched holidays (or at least imagine them).

 Young Luca is an iridescent undersea fish-herder living with his parents beneath the tranquil turquoise waves of an island feared by local fishermen.
 This young sea monster is intrigued by the flotsam and jetsam of the surface world but terrified by the "land monsters" his mom and dad warn him about.